mwielgoszewski/www.tssci-security.com/archives/2007/11/01/operating-systems-arent-any-more-secure-than-the-idiot-using-it.rst

 public: 'yes'
 slug: operating-systems-arent-any-more-secure-than-the-idiot-using-it
 tags:
-- Windows
+- windows
-- Apple
+- apple
-- Linux
+- linux
-- Security
+- security
 template: post.html
 title: Operating systems aren't any more secure than the idiot using it